Last Updated on

 - Start blogging and making money!

-1. Choose an exact niche for your blog
+1. Start with an exact niche for your food blog

 Are you going to choose a certain type of food or theme for your blog?
 Perhaps your specialty is budget baking or gluten-free.

-Writing about anything and everything is great but coming up with cool website ideas will help you differentiate yourself and establish a more devoted reader following.
+Writing about anything and everything is great but finding cool website ideas will enable you to set your site apart from the rest and establish a more devoted reader following.